evolvingstuff/vdw2/content/posts/vitamin-d-blocks-vitamins-k1-vitamin-a-2015.md

 * Use of Lipid Nanocarriers to Improve Oral Delivery of Vitamins - 2019

-* Vitamin D microencapsulation and fortification: Trends and technologies - 2020 &nbsp;In VitaminDWiki: <a href="/posts/fortification-with-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Fortification with Vitamin D">Fortification with Vitamin D</a>
+* Vitamin D microencapsulation and fortification: Trends and technologies - 2020 &nbsp;In VitaminDWiki: [Fortification with Vitamin D](/tags/fortification-with-vitamin-d.html)